MeanFlowSE: one-step generative speech enhancement via conditional mean flow: Method

 \section{Method}

 Motivated by the Mean Flows principle, we propose to learn an average velocity field for conditional speech enhancement.
-The proposed method operates in the complex short-time Fourier transform domain with paired samples $(x_1,y)$, where $x_1$ denotes the clean speech signal and $y$ the corresponding noisy observation.
+The proposed method operates in the complex STFT domain with paired samples $(x_1,y)$, where $x_1$ denotes the clean speech signal and $y$ the corresponding noisy observation.
 To ensure consistency between training and inference, we adopt the dual linear--Gaussian conditional path:

 where $t\in[0,1]$, so that $t=0$ is the clean endpoint $(\mu_0=x_1,\ \sigma_0=\sigma_{\min})$ and $t=1$ is the noisy endpoint $(\mu_1=y,\ \sigma_1=\sigma_{\max})$.
 This dual parameterization reverses the endpoint convention of FlowSE.
-Training points are drawn on the path via: $\ x_t \;=\; \mu_t + \sigma_t\, z,$, where $z\sim\mathcal{N}(0,I)$.
+Training points are drawn on the path via: $\ x_t \;=\; \mu_t + \sigma_t\, z$, where $z\sim\mathcal{N}(0,I)$.

 Differentiation along the path gives the on-path instantaneous target:

 with $\mu_t' = y-x_1$ and $\sigma_t'=\sigma_{\max}-\sigma_{\min}$.
 This target is used only at sampled points on the path.